The Grand Prior

 Chevalier Mueller is member of the Swiss Canadian Chamber of Commerce and an active Angel investor.
 In addition to his many philanthropic projects, he is a Director on the Board of Kinsip Fine House of Spirits, a founding member of the European Bourbon and Rye Association, and an enthusiastic Bourbon and Art collector.
 He is an active helicopter pilot and an Honorary Colonel and Aide de Camp to the Governor of the Commonwealth of Kentucky.

 As Coadjutor, Chevalier Mueller assists the Grand Master, and in the event that the position of Grand Master becomes vacant works together with the Grand Prior and Grand Chapter to arrange for the nomination and election of a new Grand Master by the Chapter General.
-As Grand Almoner Chevalier Mueller oversees the Order’s charitable fundraising efforts internationally on behalf of Grand Chapter, as well as identifies and coordinates the recipients of the Order’s charitable donations.
 He is also a director of the Canadian Commandery’s registered charity, The Noble Hearts Foundation.

 He may be reached at mueller@stjoachimorder.org.